 The lot to be severed is to be developed on private services.
 The residential use of the lands is permitted in a Rural area.
+No additional infrastructure is needed to support this development.
 As a result of the application, the lot to be severed and the retained lands will remain compatible with the rural landscape and can be sustained by rural service levels.
 All lands will have frontage on the Township maintained road and will be developed on private services.